DIVISION NEWS...

 Land Use and Planning

 Also, a five-year monitoring study of groundwater and surface water resources in the Peconic River and Carmans River conducted by the United States Geological Survey has been completed and published.
 The study is entitled Characterization of Stream Water Quality and Groundwater Levels in the Central Pine Barrens Region, Suffolk County, New York, 2017-23.
+A two-year study from 2024 to 2026 continues this important water resources monitoring work.

 Science and Stewardship

 As spring progresses the Science and Stewardship division will focus on proactive prescribed fire forest management actions to reduce the risk of wildfires and improve grassland and forest health within the Central Pine Barrens.
-Prescribed burning is expected to occur in forested areas near the Rocky Point and David A. Sarnoff and Otis Pike Pine Barrens State Forests this year.

 Science and Stewardship staff will be monitoring the forest response at both the wildfire areas as well as those managed with prescribed fire throughout the season.